 Their added length makes them heavier than short fins but they provide much better propulsion in the water thus making it a better option in open water and against currents.

-Open Heel vs Closed Heel
+Open Heel Vs Closed Heel

 Closed heel fins offer a slip on/slip off type design – It’s very important with a closed heel fin that you get the correct fit.

 This type of fin is worn barefoot – As you won’t be using the additional insulation of a water sock this means this type of fin is good for warm water/tropical conditions, but you probably wouldn’t want to use this type of fin in cold water.
 Closed heel fins also tend to be lighter and offer less drag in the water.

 Open heel fins have an ankle strap design – This type of fin can be much more accommodating as you slide your foot into the fin and then tighten the strap around the back of your heel.

 Check out our full guide to the best snorkel fins if you want to learn more about the multiple different styles of fins and their benefits/drawbacks.

 If you’re trip isn’t going to be heavily focussed around a lot of beach time, you will probably be just fine renting some snorkel gear.